How designing sports bras helped Lululemon launch women’s shoes

 In its Vancouver lab, Lululemon tracks women’s breast motion and centers of gravity as they run, jump, and stretch to create perfectly fitting sports bras.
 But four years ago, the brand’s designers realized that this trove of data could help them create an entirely new product: Footwear tailored to the way women’s bodies move.

 The brand believes that its women-oriented design strategy will allow it to create athletic shoes that are more supportive, comfortable, and better-performing than others on the market.
-And given that each round of shoes has sold out within days of launching, the approach seems to be working.
+And given that each round of shoes sold out in most colors within days of launching, the approach seems to be working.

 The Original Sneaker was a Men’s Shoe